subnetspider/subnetspider.github.io/_posts/2025-01-06-expanding-zfs-pool-with-zpool-replace.md

 doas gpart create -s gpt ada1
 ```

-Next, we will create a partition for ZFS to use.
+Next we will create partitions for ZFS to use.
-It is also possible to use the raw disks (e.g. `ada0` and `ada1`) with ZFS, but as these names are dynamically assigned, it can be confusing to find the correct disk after one has failed.
+It is also possible to use the raw discs (e.g. `ada0` and `ada1`) with ZFS, but as these names are assigned dynamically, it can be confusing to find the correct disc after a failure.
+The reason I name my discs `HDD01, HDD02, ...` is because I have labelled them all with a label maker and documented their serial and model numbers in NetBox.

-If you want to learn more, I recommend reading the following blog posts:
+If you want to learn more about using ZFS with disk partitions, I recommend reading the following blog posts:
 - https://bsdbox.de/en/artikel/freebsd-server/freebsd-server-speicher
 - https://vermaden.wordpress.com/2019/06/19/freebsd-enterprise-1-pb-storage/

-Show how many bytes your disk has:
+To check the raw storage capacity of the new disks, run the following command:
 ```shell
 admin@nas01:~ % gpart list ada0 | grep Mediasize
    Mediasize: 18000207937536 (16T)
 ```
+> ℹ️ Note
+>
+> You can also check the raw capacity of your disk with `gpart show ada0`, but keep in mind that these values have to be multiplied by the sector size reported by your disk.
+>
+> Most disk lie about their actual sector size, which today is almost always 4K, but in my case, the disk reports a sector size of 512 bytes.

 To make sure we won't run into a problem where ZFS refuses to use a new disk, because it is a few sectors smaller, we will leave some space unused.
 Because I like even numbers, I will reserve the additional `207937536` bytes (about 208 MB) at the end of the disk:
 ```shell
 doas gpart add -s 18000000000000B -t freebsd-zfs -l "HDD22" -a 4K "ada0"
 ```